Custom domains with Fastmail

 Mirrored domains

-With email, it's easy to have multiple domains that "mirror" each other.
-So you might have example.com and example.com.au, and you want any alias at example.com to work at example.com.au as well.
+You can have multiple domains that "mirror" each other — for example, if you have example.com and example.com.au, and you want any alias at example.com to work at example.com.au as well.
 To set this up:

 1. Go to your Settings → Users & Sharing → Aliases screen.